 Progesterone: creation, receptors, effects, and metabolism

-Progesterone is an important hormone in women’s health, regulating menstruation, and vital for pregnancy.
-Additionally, it is important for everyone, men and women, for brain health.
+~ Progesterone is an important hormone in women’s health, regulating menstruation, and for pregnancy.

 What does progesterone do in the body?